shijianfei1413/Jianfei-Shi-s-Portfolio/README.md

-# Predictive Analysis Competition Project
+# Predictive Analysis Competition Project (PAC)

 ## Overview

-This project was part of a predictive analysis competition, where the objective was to predict the popularity rating of songs using various auditory features.
-The dataset provided contained approximately 20,000 popular songs, each with a variety of features such as track duration, explicitness, key, and tempo.
+This project was part of a Predictive Analysis Competition (PAC) aimed at predicting the popularity rating of songs using auditory features.
+The dataset provided contained approximately 20,000 popular songs, each with various features such as track duration, explicitness, key, and tempo.

-## Project Goal
+## Goal

-The goal of this project was to build a predictive model to estimate the popularity rating of songs.
-The model was evaluated based on Root Mean Squared Error (RMSE) on a hidden test set.
-The competition was hosted on Kaggle, and participants were ranked on a leaderboard based on the performance of their models.
+The objective was to build a predictive model to estimate the song popularity ratings.
+The model was evaluated based on Root Mean Squared Error (RMSE) on a hidden test set, with the competition hosted on Kaggle.

 ## Methodology

 ### 1. Data Exploration and Preparation

-- **Data Cleaning**: Handled missing values and ensured data consistency.
+- **Data Cleaning**:
-- **Feature Engineering**: Explored different transformations of the variables to improve model performance.
+  - Used `sum(is.na(songs))` from the `dplyr` library to identify and handle missing values.
+  - Applied data type transformations for specific variables (e.g., `as.numeric(track_duration)`, `as.factor(mode)`).

+- **Feature Selection**:
+  - Focused on key predictors such as `track_duration`, `track_explicit`, `key`, and `tempo`.
+  - Emphasized selecting variables that could effectively serve as indicators for song ratings.

+- **Data Splitting**:
-- **Data Splitting**: The data was split into training and test sets using a 70:30 ratio to validate the model performance.
+  - Split the data into a 70:30 ratio using the `createDataPartition` function and set the seed to 1031 for reproducibility.

 ### 2. Model Building and Tuning

+- **Model Selection**:
-- **Model Selection**: Different models such as Linear Regression, Gradient Boosting, and Random Forest were explored.
+  - Explored multiple models including Linear Regression and Boosting models.
-- **Hyperparameter Tuning**: Models were fine-tuned to improve performance.
-Grid search and cross-validation techniques were used to find the best parameters.
-- **Boosting Model**: The final model was built using a boosting technique from the `gbm` library, which provided the best results in terms of RMSE.
+  - The Boosting model (`gbm` library) was chosen for its ability to sequentially grow trees based on previous ones, leading to more accurate predictions.

+- **Hyperparameter Tuning**:
+  - Tuned model parameters for optimal performance, focusing on reducing the RMSE.

-### 3. Evaluation
+### 3. Evaluation and Results

-- **Model Comparison**: Various models were compared based on their RMSE.
-- **Error Analysis**: Analyzed the errors to understand where the model performed well and where it struggled.

-## Results
+- **Final Model**:

-- **Final Model**: The final model was a Gradient Boosting model which achieved the lowest RMSE on the test set.
+  - The Boosting model achieved the best performance with the lowest RMSE on the test set.
-- **Kaggle Submission**: Multiple submissions were made to Kaggle to optimize and refine the model.
-The final RMSE achieved was [insert RMSE here].

-## Challenges and Improvements
+  - The model's success was attributed to its effective handling of dependent variables and sequential tree-building approach.

 - **Challenges**:
-  - Handling categorical variables such as performer and genre.
-  - Managing data mismatches between training and scoring datasets.
+  - Difficulty in incorporating categorical variables like `performer` and `genre` into the model without causing mismatches with the scoring dataset.
+  - Issues with the `ranger` function leading to unexpected column outputs and difficulties in finding the "rating" variable.

 - **Improvements**:
-  - Exploring multimodal prediction by incorporating additional dimensions of data.
-  - Applying the model to different datasets and industries such as marketing and strategic decision-making.

-## Conclusion
+  - Future iterations could benefit from a multimodal prediction approach, integrating more dimensions (e.g., product branding, aesthetics).

-This project provided valuable insights into the predictive modeling process, from data exploration to model tuning and evaluation.
-The model developed has potential applications in real-life scenarios, including marketing campaigns and strategic business decisions.
+  - The model has potential applications in marketing and strategic decision-making, particularly in predicting consumer preferences.

+## Deliverables

+- **Predictions**: Multiple submissions were made on Kaggle, with continuous improvements leading to the final model.
+- **Presentation**: Summarized the project’s successes, challenges, and potential improvements (see `PAC Slide - Jianfei Shi.pptx`).
+- **Report**: A detailed report documenting the analysis process, including both successful and unsuccessful modeling attempts (see `PAC Report - Jianfei Shi.txt`).

 ## Files

 - `model13.R`: R script containing the code for data cleaning, model building, and evaluation.
-- `PAC Report - Jianfei Shi.txt`: Detailed report on the project, including methodology, results, and reflections.
+- `PAC Report - Jianfei Shi.txt`: Comprehensive report on the project, including methodology, results, and reflections.
-- `PAC Slide - Jianfei Shi.pptx`: Presentation slide summarizing the project’s successes, challenges, and potential improvements.
+- `PAC Slide - Jianfei Shi.pptx`: Presentation slide summarizing the project's key points.

 ## How to Use